Politics of Italy: Head of state

 As the head of state, the President of Italy, officially denoted as President of the Italian Republic, represents national unity, and guarantees that Italian politics comply with the Constitution.
-These duties previously was given to the King of Italy.
+The president serves as a point of connection between the three branches of the government, but has got considerably less powers than those previously given to the King of Italy.
 The President of Italy is the commander-in-chief of the Italian Armed Forces and chairs the High Council of the Judiciary.
 A president's term of office lasts for seven years.

-The President of Italy is elected by an electoral college of about 1,000 members (1,009 in the 2022 election).
+The President of Italy is elected by an electoral college of minimum 658 members (according to the number of senators for life).
 It comprises both chambers of the Italian Parliament—the Chamber of Deputies and the Senate of the Republic—meeting in joint session, combined with 58 special electors appointed by the regional councils of the 20 regions of Italy.
 Three representatives come from each region (save for the Aosta Valley, which due to its small size only appoints one), so as to guarantee representation for localities and minorities.